okfn/okfn.github.com/blog/_posts/2016-07-13-using-data-packages-with-r.md

 online community who contribute daily to thousands of packages on [CRAN][cran].
-For this post, we will avoid going deep into what makes R so powerful, and instead focus on the typical first step in any data analysis project: loading source data.
+For this post, we will avoid going deep into what makes R so powerful, and instead focus on the typical first step in any data analysis project: loading source data.  *This post assumes you have a fairly basic understanding of R and a working R environment on your machine.*

 When loading tabular data from a file into an R environment, it is common to use the functions `read.csv` or `read.delim`.
 These are